Raising Chickens in Georgia: 2026 Laws & Best Breeds

 These breeds thrive in Georgia's hot, humid summers:

-- •Leghorns — The #1 heat-tolerant breed.
+- •Leghorns: The #1 heat-tolerant breed.
 Light body, large comb for heat dissipation, Mediterranean origins.
-Great layers too (280+ eggs/year).
+Excellent layers too (280+ eggs/year).

-- •Easter Eggers — Generally handle heat well, lay colorful eggs, and they're widely available at Georgia feed stores.
+- •Easter Eggers: Handle heat well, lay colorful eggs, widely available at Georgia feed stores.
+Friendly with families.

-- •Plymouth Rocks — Solid all-around breed that tolerates Georgia's heat without much fuss.
+- •Plymouth Rocks: Solid all-around breed that tolerates Georgia heat without fuss.

 These breeds struggle in Georgia's heat and humidity:

-- •Brahmas — Massive body and dense feathering make them heat magnets.
+- •Brahmas: Massive body and dense feathering make them heat magnets.
+Avoid south of Atlanta.

-- •Silkies — Their unusual feathering doesn't cool them effectively.
+- •Silkies: Their unusual feathering doesn't cool them effectively.
+Need extra shade and cooling.

-- •Marans — French standard feathered-leg varieties struggle more; clean-legged American Marans do better.
+- •Marans: Feathered-leg varieties struggle more; clean-legged American Marans do better.

-You can keep heat-sensitive breeds in Georgia, but you'll need to work harder at summer cooling.
-Some keepers successfully maintain Brahmas in Georgia with aggressive shade, misting systems, and frozen treats during peak summer.
+You can keep heat-sensitive breeds in Georgia, but you'll need to work harder at summer cooling: aggressive shade, misting systems, frozen treats during peak summer.
+Many keepers in the North Georgia mountains successfully raise Brahmas and Cochins; in central or south Georgia, stick to heat-tolerant breeds.

-For a full breed comparison, check our best breeds for beginners guide.
+For a full breed comparison, see our best breeds for beginners guide.

 Dealing with Georgia's Heat and Humidity